 - Visa (for overseas nationals who fail to obtain a visa in good time to attend their course).

-A period of temporary withdrawal is for 12 months.
+A period of temporary withdrawal is usually for 12 months for UG and minimum 3 months for PGT.
 Students may request a period of temporary withdrawal from their course of study.
 Only the Academic Registrar may approve requests for temporary withdrawal.
 Students requesting temporary withdrawal on medical or health-related grounds must supply a recent medical note in support of their request.

 The University may require that a student withdraws temporarily for a period of time in the following situations: